You don’t need much of a green thumb to grow cannabis if you have the right conditions; some light, some water.

 Acapulco Gold, or Mexican Sativa, is one of the best-known landrace strains in Central America.
-It is a Sativa with a sweet, earthy aroma, and is gold in color.
+It is a Sativa with a sweet, earthy aroma and is gold in color.

 This is far from the cannabis you find in a dispensary.
 It was once a patriotic gesture to grow hemp in America.
-Industrial hemp had its hey-day in the Midwest during the mid-20th century.
+Industrial hemp had its heyday in the Midwest during the mid-20th century.

 The seeds of ditch weed are spread by birds, animals, and wind.
 These factors can cause them to spread near and far.
-Additionally, these seeds can stay dormant for up to 10 years before they grow into their full size.
+Additionally, these seeds can stay dormant for up to 10 years before they grow to their full size.

 Some DEA divisions attempt to eradicate the plant, while others do not put much effort into it.
 In Minnesota, ditch weed is known as a nuisance and sometimes can even damage the plowing equipment of farmers.

 Feral cannabis is most concentrated in Indiana, where the authorities have mostly stopped trying to eradicate the plant.
 One Indiana police spokesman said, “You can eradicate ditch weed and dandelion.”